Protecting Your Interests During Federal Grand Jury Investigations

 In conducting federal criminal investigations, a grand jury can pretty much do what it wants, other than violating certain testimonial and constitutional privileges.
 Federal grand jury subpoenas are almost never quashed on grounds that they call for irrelevant information or go beyond the grand jury's authority.
 Obviously, testifying or providing documents to such a powerful body entails grave risks.
 You should never attempt to face these risks without the help of an experienced white collar criminal defense attorney.

 A Sophisticated Defense Against Aggressive Law Enforcement Tactics

-We have represented many clients at the federal grand jury and can help you navigate the treacherous waters of a grand jury investigation.
-For experienced legal help, please feel free to contact us, Solomon L. Wisenberg and Adrienne Urrutia Wisenberg at the Washington D.C. law offices of Barnes & Thornburg LLP.
+Mr. Wisenberg has represented many clients at the federal grand jury and can help you navigate the treacherous waters of a grand jury investigation.
+For experienced legal help, feel free to contact grand jury investigation lawyer Solomon L. Wisenberg at the Washington, D.C., law offices of Nelson Mullins LLP.

 You may also call Solomon L. Wisenberg at 202-545-2922 during normal business hours, or at 202-257-7846 if an urgent matter arises during the evening or weekend.